-As a HypnoBirthing practitioner of over six years, I have experienced and taught many different couples in many different birthing situations.
+As a HypnoBirthing practitioner since 2010, I have experienced and taught many different couples in many different birthing situations.
 What HypnoBirthing provides is a wonderful opportunity for nearly all birthing couples, so I thought it would be nice to explain my personal perspective on that a little more.

 In modern years, women have begun to dis-empower themselves from their bodies, which allows the concept that someone else knows better to flow to; someone else has the right to make the decisions in my birth, that we as women know nothing.